Stanley666/decentralized-neuoscience-research-smart-contracts/README.md

 ## TODO
 - [ ] Compile, launch, test...
 This is mostly just a proof-of-concept for explaining the Project Oblio, right now.
+- [ ] Enable uPort integration for improving quality of subject participation
-- [ ] Modify the proxy contract for easily updating the subject/experiment smart contracts when launched, including movement of contracts
+- [ ] Modify the proxy contract for easily updating the subject/experiment smart contracts when launched, including updating the versions of contracts
 - [ ] Enable communication between experiments and subjects contract so that experiments can be tailored only to subjects with particular features
-- [ ] Enable uPort integration for improving quality of subject participation
 - [ ] Create an "Anonymous" Contract system, where subject identities are kept private.
 (This is probably best done off-chain, but should still be an option.)

 ## Experiments